Depression is incredibly common: every year, more than 16 million American adults experience a major depressive episode.

 Healthy lifestyle and stress-management strategies can also help you recover, including:

-If your situational depression symptoms are severe or persistent—which could be a sign of clinical depression—your doctor may recommend an antidepressant or anti-anxiety medication to help you cope with symptoms.
-Some people may experience temporary, more severe situational depression that doesn’t result in clinical depression, in which case a doctor might still recommend medication, or a combination of medication and psychotherapy.
+If your situational depression symptoms are severe or persistent your healthcare provider may recommend a prescription antidepressant or anti-anxiety medication to help you cope.
+Often, they will recommend a combination of medication and psychotherapy.

 Complications and Related Conditions

 It’s uncommon for people to develop complications from situational depression if they have support—for example, psychotherapy can help a person with situational depression develop the coping skills they need to recover.

 If people are at risk for developing mood disorders, their situational depression can sometimes lead to major depressive episodes, which require medical intervention from a doctor, such as antidepressant medications.